azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                                 -DoNotOpenOutputFolder`
       ```

-   1) The command now allow end users to apply conditional access policy upon activation for a particular role using -ApplyConditonalAccessPolicyForRoleActivation switch
+   2) The command now allows end users to apply conditional access policy for activation workflow for a particular role using -ApplyConditonalAccessPolicyForRoleActivation switch

       ```PowerShell